 - Adobe Photoshop works great with the other family of applications.
 In particular, Adobe Camera RAW is a great plug-in that lets you import and enhance raw images.
 Photoshop also works great with InDesign, Lightroom, and Illustrator, to name a few other applications.
 Adobe has over 20 applications in total.

 - Actions: A feature in Photoshop where you assign a series of tasks to one action.
 Actions are a great way to speed up batch editing.
 Photoshop comes with predefined actions.
 You can also customize actions for your projects too.

 - Huge library of tutorials and resources available through Adobe.
 There are also many lessons and tutorials available from the outside community.

 - Has tons of templates to choose from, sorted by output such as Print or Mobile.

+Winner: Adobe Photoshop.
 Affinity is missing some Adobe features.
 Unlike Affinity, Photoshop has 3D capabilities, animation, scripting, and a video timeline.
 Overall, Adobe Photoshop has more features than Affinity Photo.

 Affinity Photo is available for $49.99 as a one-time purchase.
 In Affinity’s shop, they offer supplementary brush bundles and illustration kits at an additional price.
 If you want the iPad version, you have to pay an additional $20.00.
 With the variety of cheap choices, Affinity gets a perfect score for pricing.

 Adobe Photoshop is only available via subscription.
 While you can get discounts as a student or teacher, the lowest base rate is $9.99/month on annual terms for the Photoshop & Lightroom bundle.